Kashmir Editors Guild demands release of detained photojournalist Kamran Yousuf from NIA custody

-The Kashmir Editors Guild on Tuesday said it was concerned about the detention of freelance photographer Kamran Yousuf by the National Investigation Agency, a report in the Greater Kashmir said.
+The Kashmir Editors Guild on Tuesday said it was concerned about the detention of freelance photographer Kamran Yousuf by the National Investigation Agency, Greater Kashmir reported.
 The media organisation has asked the investigation agency to release the photographer immediately and expressed appreciation over media coverage about Yousuf’s detention.

 A spokesperson for the guild said the National Investigation Agency arrested Yousuf but did not say why, and that this goes against the law in a democratic setup.
 Yousuf, 23, is a freelance photojournalist and contributor to the valley’s largest circulated English daily Greater Kashmir.